crizmo/xlsx-mongo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Import / Add data form xlsx file to mongodb
+Import / Add data from xlsx file to mongodb
 - How it works <br>
 Excel file is converted to json and then the json is imported to mongodb. <br>
 Importing to mongodb is done using mongoose. <br>